AnnaHae/DisasterResponsePL/README.md

 ## Installation <a name="installation"></a>

-Beyond the Anaconda distribution of Python, insatallation of the following libraries is necessary:
--
--
--

-The code should run with no issues using Python versions 3.*.
+All of the requirements to run the application are captured in the requirements.txt

 ## Project Motivation<a name="motivation"></a>